Here’s why you should skip the diet this year–and every year, whether it’s in the form of a diet, cleanse, plan, protocol, reboot, or reset.

 What About if You Need to Lose Weight?

-First of all, chances are it’s not your weight that is the issue.
+First of all, know that it’s not your weight that is the issue.
 It’s weight stigma.
 It’s diet culture telling you that you should be at a lower weight.
 Contrary to what we have been taught, bodyweight does not determine health status.
 You can, in fact, have health at any size.
 And you can practice healthy behaviors at any size.
-While this is an area of knowledge that has yet to catch on mainstream, the number of people who support Health at Every Size (HAES) is steadily growing and I urge you to read up on HAES.
+While this is an area of knowledge that has yet to catch on mainstream, the number of people who support Health at Every Size® (HAES®) is steadily growing and I urge you to read up on HAES®.

 That said, I understand if you still want to lose weight.
 And you, of course, have every right to try and do so.
 But I urge you to make your overall health behaviors and habits the focus-not your weight.
 Show kindness to yourself in all ways-from eating your veggies, to getting sleep, to moving/exercising in ways you enjoy, to practicing stress reduction, to eating cake without guilt.
 Your body will thank you.